TAWinterton2/CS-F600-ML-GUI/README.md

 - [Python Flask](https://flask.palletsprojects.com/en/2.3.x/installation/) will install Flask and the required dependencies.
 It is installed via the command: `pip install Flask`
 - [Pandas](https://pandas.pydata.org/): `pip install pandas`
 - [Matplotlib](https://matplotlib.org/): `python -m pip install -U matplotlib`
+- [locust](https://docs.locust.io/en/stable/what-is-locust.html): This is the library used for stress testing the server.

 ### Running the Project